 - peak moments in librarianship

 - moments of inclusion and empowerment

-- impactful ADEI best practices that addressed equity, diversity, or inclusion
+- impactful best practices that addressed inclusive excellence

 - unmet needs

 - their vision of an inclusive library, including allyship, leadership, and their role

 - how to best acknowledge identity

-We shifted the focus from identifying and addressing system dysfunction to uncovering the conditions that most effectively enable libraries and their staff to adopt and excel in ADEI practices.
-This method identifies key contributors to ADEI success and the resources that support it.
+We shifted the focus from identifying and addressing system dysfunction to uncovering the conditions that most effectively enable libraries and their staff to adopt and excel in organizational best practices.
+This method identifies key contributors to success and the resources that support it.